Boost Your Booth: 7 Ways to Increase Trade Show Traffic in Chicago

 “Come learn about our company” is usually not enough.

-The best reasons to stop feel easy and immediate.
+The best reasons feel easy and immediate.
 People should not have to guess what is happening or feel like they are walking into a hard sell.

 4. Make Your Team More Approachable